Homomorphisms of (n,m)-graphs with respect to generalised switch: Chromatic number

 \begin{theorem} Let $\mathcal{F}$ be the family of $(n,m)$-forests and let $k$ be the number of orbits of $A_{n,m}$ with respect to the action of $\Gamma$.
 Then,

 Moreover, equality holds if $\Gamma$ is consistent. \end{theorem}

-\begin{proof} We will start by proving the upper bound.
-First assume that $k$ is odd.
+\begin{proof} We first prove the upper bound.
+Assume that $k$ is odd.
 In this case consider the complete graph $K_{k+1}$.
 We will construct a complete $(n,m)$-graph having $K_{k+1}$ as its underlying graph.
 As $(k+1)$ is even, we know that $K_{k+1}$ can be decomposed into $\frac{k-1}{2}$ edge-disjoint Hamiltonian cycles and a perfect matching.